Express Media: History

 Express Media was founded in the early 1980s as Express Australia.
 During the International Youth Year in 1985, it published the first issue of Voiceworks.
-Then a newsletter focused on youth and media issues, the publication was launched by Prime Minister Bob Hawke and Ian "Molly" Meldrum.
+Then a newsletter focused on youth and media issues, the publication was launched by Prime Minister Bob Hawke and Molly Meldrum.
 As Express Australia reduced its other commitments, the newsletter grew.
 A quarterly, 80-page magazine centred on creative writing, arts, and illustrations was launched as a national publication with volume 1 published in 1988.
 It later became available online.

 Around 2011-2012, the organisation underwent an organisational change, with Joe Toohey becoming general manager.
 Along with Lefa Singleton Norton, over a period of around three years, the "Buzzcuts" arts review program was redesigned and launched, along with the establishment of a publishing project for novellas called Hologram and a program called "Signal" at the Emerging Writers' Festival.
 Also during this time the Scribe Non-fiction Prize and Young Writers Innovation Prize were launched; public events known as "Literary Salons" were held; an education program for schools was set up, and an annual Best of Express ebook was published, along with many small or one-off events and projects.

 In 2023 Express Media published three print issues of Voiceworks and two new digital publications.